This is the story of my entry into Dare to Differ 2015.

 The lyrics come from our childhood, they don’t define us, but they anchor us.
 They make us belong.

 As with any marriage, this one is not perfect.
 Dropped stitches, tension variations, messy colour changes, wires poking through in odd places, and loose ends – mostly hidden out of sight but still there.
-Looking closely you will see many flaws, but standing back, you will see a harmony of colour, the words will become clear and make sense, the structure will be strong and organized, and the threads will hold it all together.
+Looking closely you will see many flaws, but standing back, you will see a harmony of colour, the words will become clear and make sense, the structure will be strong and organised, and the threads will hold it all together.

 This project started way back in 2011.
-At that stage we were living in Dubai and had just bought a new bed.
+At that stage, we were living in Dubai and had just bought a new bed.
 I had a vague idea of what I wanted to make, or rather what I wanted to say, but had no fixed plan of how to go about it.
 I knew it had to involve the mattress frame and a knitted blanket.
 The snippet of lyrics served as the inspiration.

 The plan I came up with eventually meant I had to knit the blanket in strips, weave it through the mattress springs and then stitch it together through the wire afterwards.
 It was the only way to get the knitting inside the steel springs.
 It took a bit of trial and error to get the right dimensions for the blocks and strips, which I then used to draw up a pattern and eventually a graph for each letter.